Subungual Hematoma (Bleeding Under the Nail)

 After numbing the affected finger or toe with a nerve block, your health care provider may use one of the following decompression methods to drain the subungual hematoma:

 - Cautery.
-A heated wire (electrocautery device) is used to burn the hole or holes.
+A heated wire (electrocautery device) or carbon laser is used to burn the hole or holes.
 This is a quick and painless procedure.

 - Needle.
 A large-diameter needle is used to perforate the nail.

-During the cautery and paper-clip procedures, the heated tip is cooled by contact with the hematoma, which prevents injury to the nail bed.
+During the cautery procedure, the heated tip is cooled by contact with the hematoma, which prevents injury to the nail bed.

 After a decompression procedure,your nail will be bandaged.
 You will need to keep the finger or toe bandaged and elevated -- and use cold compresses, if necessary -- during the first 12 hours following decompression.
 In some cases, your health care provider may recommend you use a splint for as long as three days until the tenderness subsides.